 This course is an inherent integration and intersection of issues of social justice, ethics, diversity, and potential service, in Islam in particular and also in Muslim-Christian partnership.
 Students will critically engage a specific problem of social justice with which they have experiential contact, whether in Islam, or in the Muslim experience, or in Christian-Muslim relations.
 P: Critical Issues in Human Inquiry; Senior standing.

 THL 470.
 Seminar in Selected Topics.
 3 credits.
 OD

 Topical seminar with topics changing in different semesters.
 Course may be repeated with a different topic.
-P: 200-level Scripture course; Jr. stdg.
+P: Biblical Traditions course; Jr. stdg.

 THL 471.
 The Spiritual Exercises of St. Ignatius.
 3 credits.